LiquidITGuy/aoc/2022/javascript/reflexions.md

 Result (483) by excluding similar section is incorrect too.

 I tried to change my approach to prevent fake overlapping with strings (with my first approach I use string to compare 1234 with 12345, it may cause some fakes overlap (cf unit tests))

+### Part 2
+For the second part of this challenge it has been really easier.
+I just had to add with tdd a new method and use it.
+As I was thinking split the initialization of the run and using some class will do a better job for second parts.
+I even think about making some change into my main script of run to improve it, but it will be after the end of the challenge.